 Collected in Shang-Chi: Earth’s Mightiest Martial Artist.
 Guest-star in a story also featuring Wolverine.

-The noughties were a time of events and partnership for Shang-Chi, as the Master of Kung Fu first teams up with the Marvel Knights before joining Misty Knight and Colleen Wing as part of their Heroes for Hire team of investigators during the Civil War.
+The noughties were a period of significant events and partnerships for Shang-Chi.
+First, he teamed up with the Marvel Knights, and then he joined Misty Knight and Colleen Wing as part of their Heroes for Hire team of investigators during the Civil War.

 - Marvel Knights By Dixon & Barreto Defenders Of Streets